SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Iceland?

-Iceland sits at the meeting of the North Atlantic, Arctic and Greenland Sea, making it one of the world's premier whale watching and marine filming destinations.
-Húsavík Bay is the cetacean capital, with humpback, minke, blue and orca sightings; Snæfellsnes offers dramatic coastal scenery; and the Westfjords provide remote and pristine waters.
-We coordinate vessel charters and ICETRA Maritime permits for all coastal regions.
+Iceland sits at the meeting of the North Atlantic, Arctic and Greenland Sea, making it one of the world's top whale watching and marine filming destinations.
+Húsavík Bay is the cetacean capital, with humpback, minke, blue and orca sightings.
+Snæfellsnes gives dramatic coastal scenery.
+And the Westfjords give remote and pristine waters.
+We set up vessel charters and ICETRA Maritime permits for all coastal regions.

 What wildlife is available in Iceland?

+Here is the breakdown.
 Iceland's wildlife is uniquely shaped by its isolation.
-The Arctic fox is the only native land mammal; Icelandic horses—descended from Viking-era stock—live on highland farms; and Atlantic puffins gather in massive colonies on the Westman Islands and other coastal cliffs.
+The Arctic fox is the only native land mammal.
+Icelandic horses—descended from Viking-era stock—live on highland farms.
+And Atlantic puffins gather in massive colonies on the Westman Islands and other coastal cliffs.
 Humpback whales are abundant in summer, and reindeer can be found in the eastern highlands.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Icelandic wildlife cinematographers who know the Westfjords, highland routes and coastal seabird colonies intimately.
-Many have credits with international natural history broadcasters working on Arctic and sub-Arctic productions.
+Yes, we work with skilled Icelandic wildlife cinematographers who know the Westfjords, highland routes and coastal seabird colonies intimately.
+Many have credits with global natural history TV networks working on Arctic and sub-Arctic shoots.

 What about permits for protected species and parks?

-Filming inside Vatnajökull, Þingvellir and the Westman Islands bird sanctuaries requires authorisation from the relevant park commissions and the Environment Agency of Iceland.
-Marine wildlife filming requires environmental permits, particularly during seabird nesting season (May to July).
+Here is what that looks like on the ground.
+Filming inside Vatnajökull, Þingvellir and the Westman Islands bird sanctuaries needs authorisation from the relevant park commissions and the Environment Agency of Iceland.
+Marine wildlife filming needs site-level permits, specific during seabird nesting season (May to July).
 Lead times of 2-4 weeks are typical, longer for national parks.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in cold North Atlantic and Arctic conditions, and the famously crystal-clear glacial water of Silfra in Þingvellir National Park—one of the only places on Earth where you can dive between two tectonic plates.
+Here is how the picture comes together.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in cold North Atlantic and Arctic conditions.
+The famously crystal-clear glacial water of Silfra in Þingvellir National Park—one of the only places on Earth where you can dive between two tectonic plates.

 What's the best season for wildlife filming in Iceland?